What is a Bona Fide Marriage in U.S. Immigration?

 Unfortunately, when people marry simply to gain an immigration benefit, it becomes harder for people in genuine marriages to prove themselves to USCIS.

-How to Prove a Bona Fide Marriage
+How To Prove a Bona Fide Marriage

 It’s your responsibility to show USCIS that you’re engaged in a real relationship.
 There are several ways you can do so, and your green card lawyer can help you prepare.
-You’ll have to provide the U.S. government with specific documentation that shows your marriage is real, and in many cases, you’ll want to provide supplemental documentation, as well.
+You’ll have to provide the U.S. government with specific documentation that shows your marriage is real, and in many cases, you’ll want to provide supplemental documentation as well.

 If the USCIS official in charge of your case doesn’t believe that you’re in a bona fide marriage, all hope isn’t lost.
 You may be able to provide additional documentation that clarifies things.
 You may also be able to clear things up during your immigration interview with a USCIS official.
 Your attorney can give you case-specific advice in a situation like that.